-- The plans shall include, at a minimum, all items described in Chapters 3 and 6 of the SCDOT Bridge Design Manual. - In lieu of a full-size hard copy of the signed plans, electronic plans may be submitted with digital signatures in accordance with SCDOT Preconstruction Design Memorandum PCDM-04.
-Individual digitally-signed plan sheets are required to be submitted in addition to a flattened, multipage PDF copy of the entire plan set for easier viewing. - Additional electronic file (PDF) submittals: - All MicroStation files including all files that would supplement the ability to view files correctly such as reference files and cell libraries - Copies of all hand written or electronic design calculations or notes (non-CADD) that will facilitate verification and review of the plans - Any special provisions or specifications not already included in the RFP or plans
+- The plans shall include, but not be limited to all items described in Chapters 3 and 6 of the SCDOT Bridge Design Manual.
+Partial submittal of the required contents of the final set of plans will not be allowed for this project.
+However, the Contractor may divide the bridge into segments, with each segment having a stand-alone final set of plans which accounts for interaction of adjacent segments. - Electronic files submittals:

+- All MicroStation files including all files that would supplement the ability to view files correctly such as reference files and cell libraries. - Copies of all hand written or electronic calculations or notes (non-CADD) that will facilitate verification and review of the plans. - Electronic files for specifications and special provisions in Adobe PDF or Microsoft Word format - Approved Design Exceptions to AASHTO and/or SCDOT design standards developed during design
-3.4.3 Work Zone Traffic Control Plans

-The plans shall be in accordance with the SCDOT Procedures and Guidelines for Work Zone Traffic Control Design and all other applicable design references listed in Exhibit 4

-3.4.4 Final ITS Design Plans
+3.4.3 Final ITS Design Plans